-A young man is seduced by a the wife of a business associate of his father.
-After starting an affair with her he falls in love with her daughter in this 1960s age gap movie.
+A young man has an affair with the older wife of a business associate of his father.
+Then he falls in love with her daughter.

 In The Graduate (1967), Dustin Hoffman plays a young man of 21, Benjamin Braddock who is seduced by the older Mrs Robinson (Anne Bancroft), his father’s work partner’s wife.
 He has an affair with her.
 Things get complicated when he is encouraged by her husband and his parents to start a relationship with her daughter Elaine (Katharine Ross).
 After what turns into a successful date with Elaine, Benjamin confesses to her he had a relationship with her mother…

-The film also has a Dallas (1978-91) connection with the legs of Mrs Robinson in the film poster, belonging to a then unknown model by the name of Linda Gray.
-Who just over a decade later was cast as Sue Ellen Ewing in the series.
-Years later she played Mrs Robinson on stage in a London production of the play leading her Dallas screen husband Larry Hagman to quip,
+The film also has a Dallas (1978-91) connection with the legs of Mrs Robinson in the film poster, belonging to a then-unknown model by the name of Linda Gray.
+Gray just over a decade later was cast as Sue Ellen Ewing in the series.
+Years later, she played Mrs Robinson on stage in a London production of the play leading her Dallas screen husband Larry Hagman to quip,

 “I couldn’t wait to see Linda in The Graduate.
 After more than 20 years, I finally got to see her naked!”

 Another more bizarre TV fact is William Daniels who plays Benjamin Braddock’s father voicing Kitt, the talking car in the series Knight Rider (1982-86).
 The ending of the film, of course, has been parodied by everyone from Vic Reeves and Bob Mortimer – in those car adverts from way back – to Waynes World 2 (1993).
 However, none reaching the crazy heights of the wee references made in the cartoon, Archer (2009).